GSA-TTS/identity-site/_pages/developers.md

 ## API Documentation & Guides

 Our [login.gov developer documentation](https://pages.18f.gov/identity-dev-docs) site contains
-detailed information for both SAML and OpenID Connect implentations, as well as information on how to register a service provider and get started testing with our integration environment.
+detailed information for both SAML and OpenID Connect implementations, as well as information on how to register a service provider and get started testing with our integration environment.

 Guides: